Getting the best out of your qualifying work experience

 - how the evidence you record demonstrates the work you have done and how the work you did provided an opportunity to develop some or all of the specified competences.

 It is important that you know the name of person confirming your experience, as well as their position and SRA number.
-Please keep a record of this information as you will need it when you apply for admission as a solicitor once the SQE is introduced.

 The role of the solicitor or COLP is to confirm: